codeurjc/codeurjc-forge/README.md

 Follow this steps to create a simple delivery pipeline.

+In this example we use *dev1* user all the time.

-1. Generate a SSH RSA Key for developer user
+1. Generate a SSH RSA Key for a developer user

 `ssh-keygen -t rsa -f developer.key -q -P ""`